 Coral Reef Ecosystem Pressures and Technological Advancements

 Coral reef ecosystems worldwide are under immense pressure due to climate change, pollution, and human activity, resulting in widespread degradation.
 These critical marine habitats are essential for maintaining biodiversity and ecological balance, but their decline poses significant threats to both marine life and ecological health.
 To address these challenges, advanced technologies such as optical remote sensing have become indispensable tools for mapping and monitoring coastal benthic habitats.
 The year 2022 marked a significant advancement in this field with the establishment of correlations between spectral indices derived from high and very high-resolution satellite images and historical field data.
-This advancement has revolutionized our ability to monitor and understand the dynamics of coral reef ecosystems with greater precision.
+This advancement has revolutionized the ability to monitor and understand the dynamics of coral reef ecosystems with greater precision.

 Application of Pléiades Neo for Coral Detection and Mapping